07/12/20 - More yard work

 When we first purchased our house back in 1998, our neighbors were mainly a lot of quiet and considerate retired types.
 Of course things have completely turned over since that time and now we're surrounded by a lot of noisy families.
 And this being a post-war / first-tier suburb of a major city, we're all crammed in next to each other like sardines (front, back and sides).
 Unfortunately, close proximity to all these young people is making for a level of noise and general annoyance that we are finding less and less tolerable as we approach our AARP years (and hey, don't even get me started on all the backyard fire pits that fill our house with smoke every night - when did that become OK??)

-Anyway, the upshot of all that is that we've decided it's time to move to a nicer house in a quieter and less densely populated part of town while we're still young enough to pull it off.
+Anyway, the upshot of all that is that we decided to move to a nicer house in a quieter and less densely populated part of town.
 And check it out, nary a neighbor in sight!

 So yeah, we're super excited about the whole thing.
 The only problem is this giant layout that I've been slaving over for the last 12 years.
 Frankly, I never thought we'd ever be moving, so of course I spent exactly zero effort on making it movable